 You may, if you wish, bring along a friend to support you or a representative who can present your case.
 In either case, you should let the appeal administrator know in advance who is accompanying you.
-This person can be a Choice Adviser, a locally elected politician or an employee of the local education authority such as an educational social worker, SEN adviser or learning mentor, provided that this will not lead to a conflict of interest.
+This person can be an adviser, a locally elected politician or an employee of the local education authority such as an educational social worker, SEN adviser or learning mentor, provided that this will not lead to a conflict of interest.
 You are not allowed to be accompanied by an employee or governor of the school.
 If there are special arrangements you require to enable the hearing to proceed (for example you are disabled or require an interpreter) you should inform the appeal administrator.

 If you do not attend the hearing, your case will be heard in your absence and the Appeal Panel will carefully consider all the written evidence before coming to a decision.

 The Chair of the Panel will introduce all of those present and try to ensure that the arrangements are as relaxed and informal as possible so that parent(s)/carer(s)/ student are able to put forward their/their son’s/daughter’s case.